The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Teachers who are geographically mobile and who obtain licensure in more than one subject should have a distinct advantage in finding a job.

 A bachelor's degree in education is highly desirable for middle school teaching candidates.
-Nearly all states now also offer alternative licensure programs for teachers who have a bachelor's degree in the subject they will teach, but who lack the necessary education courses required for a regular license.
+Nearly all states now also offer alternative licensure programs for teachers who have a bachelor's degree in the subject they plan to teach, but who lack the necessary education courses required for a regular license.

 Special Education Teachers